Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Introduction

+The introduction of slack variables and lossless convexification \cite{Ackmese2011},\cite{Wang2018} solve the first issue.
+Only the linear terms in the dynamics and b-plane (refer to the next section for its definition) maps are retained, using \gls{da} implemented in DACE\footnote{The open-source software package is available at https://github.com/dacelib/dace} as a first-order automatic differentiation technique \cite{Rasotto2016}.
+Due to the small deviations introduced by CAMs, linearized maps accurately describe the conjunction dynamics \cite{Bombardelli2015,Salemme2020}.
+As a result, the problems associated with linearization (i.e., artificial infeasibility and unboundedness \cite{mao2018successive}) are not relevant here, and successive convexification is introduced for refinement purposes only, with no need for virtual controls and complex trust-region strategies \cite{Mao2018}.
 The third issue is tackled by working on the squared Mahalanobis distance, whose contour lines describe an ellipse on the b-plane.
 The squared Mahalanobis distance allows us to set a constraint either on minimum distance, maximum collision probability, or an approximation of the collision probability \cite{Alfriend1999}.
-However, the constraint on this quantity results in a non-convex problem, as the admissible region on the b-plane is non-convex (as in the keep-out zone in rendezvous dynamics \cite{Liu2014}).
+However, the constraint on this quantity results in a non-convex problem, as the admissible region on the b-plane is non-convex (as is the keep-out zone in rendezvous dynamics \cite{Liu2014}).
 The projection and linearization technique proposed in \cite{Mao2017} is adopted to tackle this issue, resulting in a second iterative procedure.
 Depending on the chosen initial guess, the iterations can converge to different optima.
-However, two suitably selected guesses allows for the identification of the global minimum.
+However, at least for short alert times, two suitably selected guesses allow for the identification of the global minimum.

-The final \gls{cam} optimization approach is solved with the state-of-the-art primal-dual interior-point algorithm implemented in the software MOSEK \cite{mosek}.
-Solutions with hundreds of impulses are obtained robustly and efficiently, representing both high-thrust and low-thrust maneuvers.
-We test our algorithm on 2,170 real conjunctions derived from the ESA Collision Avoidance Challenge \url{https://kelvins.esa.int/collision-avoidance-challenge}